Placentalia: Genomics

 As of 2020, the genome has been sequenced for at least one species in each extant placental order and in 83% of families (105 of 127 extant placental families).

 See list of sequenced animal genomes.

 Evolutionary history

-True placental mammals (the crown group including all modern placentals) arose from stem-group members of the clade Eutheria, which had existed since at least the Middle Jurassic period, about 170 mya.
+True placental mammals (the crown group including all modern placentals) arose from stem-group members of the clade Eutheria, which had existed since at least the Middle Jurassic epoch, about 170 mya.
 These early eutherians were small, nocturnal insect eaters, with adaptations for life in trees.